 In a previous blog post, I outlined ideas about the possibility that we are just part of one big computer simulation.
 I am equally intrigued by theories of the human colonialization of the universe.

-I am a biologist by training, and throughout my past scientific career I have always been occupied with the effects of radioactivity on the human body; as a high school student I wrote a paper on this topic, and during my time in research I have actively worked with radioactivity in many shapes and forms.
-Towards the end of my career in science I was radioactivity safety officer and went through interesting trainings at a nuclear research institute (perhaps an idea for an additional essay; although this topic is already touched on in many of my books).
+I am a biologist by training, and throughout my scientific career I was always interested in the effects of radioactivity on the human body; as a high school student I wrote a paper on this topic, and during my time in research I have worked with radioactivity in many shapes and forms.
+Towards the end of my career in science, I was a radioactivity safety officer and went through training at a nuclear research institute.
+This might perhaps be an idea for an additional post; although this topic is already touched on in my novels.

-The Earth’s atmosphere protects the creatures living on its surface.
-In contrast, traveling by plane at high altitude for 18,000 miles translates to a radiation dose equivalent to a chest X-ray.
-Astronauts who travel completely outside of the atmosphere get much higher doses.
-So high in fact, that cosmic radiation is the limiting factor for the length of manned space flights.
-Pilots and astronauts risk cancer, cataracts and other ailments; in addition radioactivity has an impact on the immune system which affects many biological processes.
-Radiation always damages biological system in the same manner: its energy causes the formation of oxygen radicals, which in turn attack the genetic material – the DNA.
-As a result, the DNA may break, and the cell will die.
-Or the DNA is mutated, and the information it contains is altered.
-This can affect the individual itself; or if the change happens in a sperm- or egg-cell (the germline), the next generation will suffer from this change.
+On the one hand, all radiation is dangerous to organisms, but it also drives mutation, and thus evolution.
+Radiation always damages the biological system in the same manner: its energy causes the formation of oxygen radicals, which in turn attack the genetic material – the DNA.
+As a result, the DNA, the genetic code, “breaks”, and the cell will die.
+Or the DNA is mutated, and the information it contains is altered, leading e.g. to cancer.
+This can affect the individual itself; or if the change happens in a sperm- or egg-cell (the germline), the next generations will suffer, or benefit, from his change.

 Find out more about the exploration of space in my books.

 Did you like this post?
 If so, click LIKE and share on your social media!